eProsima/Integration-Service-docs/README.md

 ### **Installation**

-Before compiling *eProsima Integration Service* you need to have installed *Fast RTPS* as described in its [features](http://eprosima-fast-rtps.readthedocs.io/en/latest/binaries.html).
+Before compiling *eProsima Integration Service* you need to have installed *Fast RTPS* as described in its [documentation](http://eprosima-fast-rtps.readthedocs.io/en/latest/binaries.html).
+You can use *Fast RTPS* as third party too, adding `-DTHIRDPARTY=ON` in the cmake command.

 To clone this project, just execute:

 ```bash
     $ git clone --recursive https://github.com/eProsima/integration-service
 ```

 IMPORTANT: *eProsima Integration Service* uses new features that aren't released on the master branch of FastRTPS yet.
 To compile it you must switch to the *Develop* branch.

 Now, for compiling, if you are on Linux you must execute: